kianmeng/webservice-geoipify/README.md

 The default base URL for ipify API calls to obtain the client public IP.

-### cache

-The Least Recently Used (LRU) memory caching storage used to cache IP address record.
-The cache will only stored most recent 500 records.

 ## lookup($ip\_address)

 Query and get an IP address information.
 Only accept IPv4 public address.